|If this formula is not unified correctly please contact us.|

 Zirconium silicates are used primarily as opacifiers in glazes at all temperatures.
 Although tin oxide is more effective, zirconium materials are much cheaper and are more stable in reduction and less reactive with some colorants (i.e. chrome).
 Although zirconium oxide is effective as an opacifier, zirconium silicates disperse better and are cheaper where the glaze can tolerate or be reformulated to tolerate the added silica.

-An example of G2571A cone 10R matte with 10% added zircopax (right).
-The zircopax version is very bright white compared to the original.
+Left: An example of g2571a cone 10R magnesia matte.
+Right: with 10% added zircopax (zirconium silicate).
+The zircopax version is a very bright pasty white compared to the original.

 Only 3% Veegum will plasticize Zircopax (zirconium silicate) enough that you can form anything you want.
 It is even more responsive to plasticizers than calcined alumina is and it dries very dense and shrinkage is quite low.
-Zircon is very refractory (has a very high melting temperature) and has low thermal expansion, so it is useful for making many things.
+Zircon is very refractory (has a very high melting temperature) and has low thermal expansion, so it is useful for making many things (the low thermal expansion however does not necessarily mean it can withstand thermal shock well).
 Of course you will have to have a kiln capable of much higher temperatures than are typical for pottery or porcelain to sinter it well.

 Right: Ravenscrag GR6-A transparent base glaze.
-Left: It has been opacified (turned opaque) by adding 10% zircopax.
+Left: It has been opacified (turned opaque) by adding 10% Zircopax.
 This opacification mechanism can be transplanted into almost any transparent glaze.
-It can also be employed in colored transparents, it will convert that coloration to a pastel shade, lightening it.
+It can also be employed in colored transparents, it will convert their coloration to a pastel shade, lightening it.
+Zircon works well in oxidation and reduction.
+Tin oxide is another opacifier, it is much more expensive and only works in oxidation firing.

-The action of Zircopax vs Tin Oxide at cone 10R on Plainsman H443.
+On Plainsman H443 iron stoneware in reduction firing.
 Notice Tin does not work.
-Also notice that between 7.5 and 10% Zircopax provides as much opacity at 15% (Zircon is very expensive).
+Also notice that between 7.5 and 10% Zircopax provides as much opacity as does 15% (Zircon is very expensive).

 G2934 cone 6 matte (left) with 10% zircopax (center), 4% tin oxide (right).
 Although the cutlery marks clean off all of them, clearly the zircopax version has the worst problem and is the most difficult to clean.
 To make the best possible quality white it is wise to line blend in a glossy glaze to create a compromise between the most matteness possible yet a surface that does not mark or stain.